DecisionsDev/rule-based-llms/README_LOCAL.md

 ## Installation Instructions
 ### Install Ollama
-[Ollama](https://ollama.ai/) allows you to run open-source large language models, such as Mistral AI, locally.
+[Ollama](https://ollama.ai/) allows you to run open-source large language models, such as IBM Granite or Mistral AI, locally.

 Ollama bundles model weights, configuration, and data into a single package, defined by a Modelfile.